Towards Anytime Classification in Early-Exit Architectures by Enforcing Conditional Monotonicity: Experiments

 \paragraph{Datasets} We consider CIFAR-10, CIFAR-100 \citep{krizhevsky2009learning}, and ILSVRC 2012 (ImageNet; \cite{deng2009imagenet}).
 The CIFAR datasets each contain $50$k training and $10$k test images, while ImageNet is a larger dataset with 1.2M training and $50$k test instances.
 The three datasets consist of 10, 100, and 1000 classes, respectively.

-\paragraph{Baselines} We use three state-of-the-art \ens as baselines and backbone architectures.
+\paragraph{Baselines} We use four state-of-the-art \ens as baselines and backbone architectures.
 The first is the Multi-Scale Dense Network (MSDNet; \cite{huang2018multi}), which consists of stacked convolutional blocks.
 To maximize performance at each early-exit, the authors introduce: (1) feature maps on multiple scales, ensuring that coarse-level features are available all throughout the network, and (2) dense connectivity to prevent earlier classifiers from negatively impacting later ones.
 The second baseline is the IMTA network \citep{li2019improved}, which shares MSDNet's architecture but is trained with regularization that improves collaboration across the classifiers of each exit.
+The third baseline is the L2W model \citep{han2022}, which enhances MSDNet by learning to weight easy and hard samples differently at each exit during training.
+The intuition is that easier samples should contribute more to the fitting of earlier exits, while harder samples should be more influential for later exits.
 Lastly, we consider the Dynamic Vision Transformer (DViT; \cite{wang2021not}), which is composed of stacked transformer networks that differ in the number of patches into which they divide an input image.
 We report results for the T2T-ViT-12 instantiation of DViT.
 During testing, all baselines employ a softmax parameterization for their categorical likelihood and solely rely on the most recent prediction at each early exit.